-Bar charts are a classic type of chart that visualizes amounts for a set of categories.
+Bar graphs are a classic type of graph that visualizes amounts for a set of categories.

 Stacked charts are based on the regular bar graph but each category can be separated into parts.
 Using the same example from above, how many donuts each student ate is categorized into groups.
 Each color stack is a type of donut.

 Use a stacked chart to show variable data about groups that can be separated into categories.
 To create a stacked chart with Visme, click on “enable stack” and choose between a regular view or a “100%” view.